Skip to content

 kubectl --kubeconfig ./<cluster>-token.kubeconfig get pods -A

-• Prefer shortest practical token lifetime for automation.
+• Prefer the shortest practical token lifetime for automation.

-• Store kubeconfigs in secret managers, not source control.
+• Store kubeconfigs in a secret manager, not in source control.